-processor means a person who processes Sydney Metro tunnel spoil into a material in its final form for supply to a consumer.
+processor means a person who processes M4-M5 Link tunnel spoil into a material in its final form for supply to a consumer.

-shotcrete means cement grout reinforced with metal staples and/or plastic staples used to line the tunnel of Sydney Metro and Southwest Project.
+shotcrete means cement grout reinforced with metal staples used to line the tunnel of the WestConnex M4-M5 Link project.

-Director Waste Policy, Innovation and Strategy Environment Protection Authority (by delegation)
+Director Resource Recovery Policy Environment Protection Authority (by delegation)